 English language learning degrees are important, especially as English continues to rise as the mainstream international business language.
 However, professionals in the field provide more than just a benefit to businesses; they are also there for students of all ages, regardless of background, providing them with a way to understand and use the language here in the United States.
 While the field is still growing and evolving, passionate professionals are encouraged to earn an online Ph.D. in English Language Learning degree to work as pioneers in the field.

-This concludes our ranking of the Top 10 Most Affordable Ph.D. in English Language Learning Online for 2019.
+This concludes our ranking of the Top 10 Most Affordable Ph.D. in English Language Learning Online.

 Other Rankings of Interest: